 Departmental Colloquium Series

-All Departmental Colloquia will be held in O'Leary Library Media Center, Room 222, unless otherwise noted.
-The Departmental Colloquia page on this website contains videos of colloquia that have already taken place, covering several years of past presentations.
+The all Departmental Colloquia will be held in O'Leary Library Media Center, Room 222, unless otherwise noted.
+The Departmental Colloquia page contains videos of colloquia that have already taken place, covering several years of past presentations.

 - Monday, March 23 from 4 to 5 p.m.
 Doreen Arcus, Associate Professor of Psychology at UMass Lowell and Ashleigh Hillier, Associate Professor of Psychology at UMass Lowell, will be presenting a research colloquium titled, "Developmental pathways of post-secondary students with disabilities."